How to Earn Money from Spring Cleaning

 Feel good about getting rid of your belongings by making donating them to a charity of your choice.
 Before heading to the donation bin at a nearby charity or nonprofit, check to see exactly what kind of items the organization accepts and in what condition.

 You’ll also want to make sure the donation is tax deductible.
 You can check whether a nonprofit or charity is eligible to receive tax-deductible charitable contributions on the IRS’s Tax Exempt Organization Search.
-Note: The database isn’t able to update changes an organization submits, so you might want to contact the organization beforehand for the details.
+The database isn’t able to update changes an organization submits, so you might want to contact the organization beforehand for the details.

-If you’re feeling particularly generous, you can donate a percentage of your earnings earned from your decluttering efforts to a nonprofit of your choice.
+If you’re feeling particularly generous, you can donate a percentage of the earnings from your decluttering efforts to a nonprofit of your choice.
 Keep a copy of a receipt for tax purposes.
 Either hold on to a hard copy, have the receipt emailed, or snap a pic of your receipt for your phone.

 Become a Professional Home Organizer